 Top 7 Stuttering Tips

-We do want to talk about stuttering, sure.
-But I'd love to give you my top 7 tips that can guide you all the way to freedom from stuttering.
+I’d love to share my top 7 tips to guide you on your journey to freedom from stuttering.

-When stuttering comes I can't relax.
-That's the whole point.
+When I stutter, I can’t relax—that’s the whole point.

 We see stuttering as a highly automated tension.
 And a lot of shame and negative emotions go along with that creating emotional field that becomes part of that automated tension.
 That emotional background by itself launches that automated tension, so we get into that state every time we face a speaking situation.